-Given the high probability of a significant adverse impact on company operations due to the ongoing lockdown (which will be now for a cumulative minimum period of 7 weeks) coupled with lack of visibility and uncertainty over the economical and geo-political scenarios over the coming months, it is imperative for businesses across industries and size and scale to revisit their business strategies and plans in the short term as well as in the mid to long term.
+Given the high probability of a significant adverse impact on company operations due to the ongoing lockdown (which will be now for a cumulative minimum period of 6 weeks) coupled with lack of visibility and uncertainty over the economical and geo-political scenarios over the coming months, it is imperative for businesses across industries and size and scale to revisit their business strategies and plans in the short term as well as in the mid to long term.

 Many businesses would have already revisited the short-term strategies and plan and already started implementing them while working remotely or when the business operations resume.
-Businesses would be impacted on different scales depending upon the nature of the industry and geography in which they operate and hence their strategies need to be appropriately customised to that effect.
-However, some of the strategic aspects that could be further considered when the business operations resume are as follows:
+Some of the strategic aspects that could be further considered when the business operations resume are as follows:

 - a.
 Communication is Key: Communicate regularly with employees, supply chain, major customers and third party stakeholders about Company's plans and actions taken to build upon trust and confidence and factor in their perspectives. - b.
-Industry /competitor tracking: Implement a mechanism to identify and track all the latest industry developments and updates from major players in the industry. - c.
-Product portfolio / design: Companies need to prioritise and focus on those products in their portfolio on parameters such as elasticity of demand, highmargin, shorter production time, easily transportable, etc. to be able to

-- effectively and efficiently utilise the reduced resource (manpower, material, finance, etc.) availability. - d.
+Industry /competitor tracking: Implement a mechanism to identify and track all the latest industry developments and updates from major competitors in the industry. - c.
+Product portfolio / design: Companies need to prioritise and focus on those products in their portfolio on parameters such as elasticity of demand, high-margin, shorter production time, easily transportable, etc. to be able to effectively and efficiently utilise the reduced resource (manpower, material, finance, etc.) availability. - d.
 Input materials: The existing sources of procurement may or may not be viable in the revised scheme of things.
-Organisation may need a completely revisit their direct / indirect material portfolio, substitution of source, review fixed rate contracts, import Vs indigenous procurement and so on. - e.
+Organisation may need a completely revisit their direct / indirect material portfolio, substitution of source, review fixed rate contracts, import vs indigenous procurement and so on. - e.
 Predictive Analytics: Leverage digital tools to predict and analyse the trends or create hypothesis on critical business strategies and outcomes. - f.
-Back-up teams: Assess the need and ability to create back-up for key personnel / teams and making them operate from different locations. - g.
+Back-up teams: Assess the need and ability to create back-up for key personnel / teams and making them operate from different locations.

+- g.
 Delegation of Authority: Review and revise the current delegation of authority matrix / giving additional powers to team members as deemed appropriate to enable faster business decisions. - h.
-Back-up plan: Keep alternate plans ready (i.e. Plan B / Plan C) given the uncertainties in the short to medium term for activities such as Merger & Acquisitions; Collaborations; Divestments; new product offerings, etc. - i.
+Back-up plan: Keep alternate plans ready (i.e. Plan B / Plan C) given the uncertainties in the short to medium term such as Merger & Acquisitions; Collaborations; Divestments; new product offerings, etc. - i.
 Consider leveraging Public Relation (PR) Agencies: Adopt necessary Public Relation or other similar measures to spread news on efforts taken by the Company towards employees and third parties or to address any rumours / mis-information about the Company and proper positioning on social networking websites.